-Lions and tigers and bears, oh my!
+Lions and tigers and koalas, oh my!
 The world-famous zoo features more than 3,700 animals including pandas, polar bears, and Malayan tigers.
-Receive free admission for up to ten children aged 11 and under with each paid adult ticket.
+Every child ages 3 to 11 gets free admission when accompanied by a paying adult.
+(Kids under 3 are always free.)

 RELATED: 50 Things To Do in San Diego with Kids